nabil-alsayed/IntelliBreeze/README.md

 - [Wio Terminal from Seeed Studio](https://www.seeedstudio.com/Wio-Terminal-p-4509.html)
 - [Arduino IDE](https://www.arduino.cc/en/software)
 - Wio Terminal Grove Sensors (The list of sensors can be found in the Wiki)
+- Other hardware components as listed below

+#### **Required Components**

+1. **`MOSFET Transistor`**
+   - `IRF530N` (or any n-channel MOSFET)
+     - The MOSFET is an essential component for controlling the fan speed.
+The IRF530N is recommended due to its compatibility with the Wio-Terminal's maximum 5V voltage output.
+It is crucial to use an n-channel MOSFET for this application, as it operates with lower gate voltage.

+2. **`Wio-Terminal`**
+    - The Wio-Terminal serves as the central controller for the smart fan system.
+Its 5V output voltage is compatible with the MOSFET's gate voltage requirements.

+3. **`Five male-to-male jumper wires`** + **Alligator Clips**
+    - The jumper wires serve as a connection basis between the different hardware components and the breadboard.
+They are responsbile for transmitting signals and power.
+Alligator clips facilitate the process of connecting the raw ends of the wire for better stability.

+4. **`12V DC Fan`**
+    - For optimal performance in this project, consider using the `Arctic P12 PWM PST` fan.
+With a starting voltage of **3.9V** and a typical operating voltage of **12V**, it aligns well with the project requirements.
+Although it's designed as a 4-pin fan, only two pins, the **negative/ground** and **positive/VCC** terminals, are necessary for this project since the PWM and tachometer pins are not utilized.
+Therefore, a 2-pin fan variant suffices.

+5. **`Basic/Variable DC Power Supply`**
+    - A basic 12V DC supply suffices.
+If a variable DC supply is used, the voltage must be set to `12V` and current to `0.1A`(for the recommended fan above, otherwise, the technical specifications for the used fan must be checked).

 ## Installation Guide